 - Classical Music: Slow, melodious pieces of classical music can be very soothing.
 Look for compositions with a slow tempo, ideally 60-80 beats per minute, which can help slow the heart rate and prepare the body for sleep.

-- Binaural Beats: Binaural beats involve playing two slightly different frequencies in each ear.
-The brain perceives a third tone that is the mathematical difference between the two.
-Many claim that listening to binaural beats can induce relaxation, reduce anxiety, and improve sleep quality.
+- Binaural Beats: Binaural beats create the effect of hearing two slightly different frequencies in each ear.
+Your brain actually identifies a third tone-the mathematical difference between the two.
+Quite a number of people say this when listening to binaural beats helps them to relax, reduces anxiety, and increases sleep quality.

 How to Use These Sounds for Better Sleep